sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/SearchableDatabasesApi.md

 | **200** | Job of the import command to be executed. |  -  |

-## importIntoDatabaseAsync
+## importIntoDatabaseAsJob

-> Job importIntoDatabaseAsync(databaseId, bufferSize, optFields, inputFiles)
+> Job importIntoDatabaseAsJob(databaseId, bufferSize, optFields, inputFiles)

 Start import of structure and spectra files into the specified database.